pvcraven/3d_graphics_class/source/lessons/day_01/day_01.rst

 * How much work is expected?

   * Be in class every day, all during the class time.
   * Do not leave class early.
-It sometimes ok to relocate to the general lab or the cs lab, but any time you do this please get permission first.
   * Plan to spend at least 1.5 hours per day learning and creating with 3D graphics outside of class.
 More if you want to get an A.
-  * We have enough materials to keep someone occupied for years learning Blender.
+  * There are enough materials to keep someone occupied for years learning Blender.
 There will be no problem finding enough material to learn.

 How did Sintel Use Art to Communicate?
 --------------------------------------

 * View `Sintel movie <http://www.sintel.org/>`_.
-Sintel was created with BLender back in 2011.
+Sintel was created with Blender back in 2011.
 * Examine video stills from movie.
 What is being conveyed?
 How?
 * What to look for: